codeonlyjs/website/content/guide/apiComponents.md

 ### onUnmount() {#Component#onUnmount}

-Notifies a component that is has been mounted
+Notifies a component that is has been unmounted.

 Override this method to receive the notification.
 External resources (eg: removing event listeners from external objects) should be